-Advokatfirman Vinge P.O.
+Advokattirman Vinge P.O.
 Box 1064 SE-251 10 Helsingborg Sweden

-Tel: +46 10 614 5500 Fax: +46 10 614 5885 Email: lotta.knapp@vinge.se URL: www.vinge.se
+Tel: +46 10 614 5500 Fax: +46 10 614 5885 Email: lina.bergqvist@vinge.se URL: www.vinge.se

-Lotta Knapp is an associate at Vinge who specialises in the field of dispute resolution.
-She has an LL.M. from the University of Lund (2010) and joined the firm after two years' service as a law clerk in a district court.
-She acts as counsel in litigation and arbitration proceedings and is one of the key members of Vinge's team in an on-going arbitral proceeding concerning a MUSD 120 insurance dispute as well as a recently commenced multi-party action on behalf of 160 private investors against two insurance companies.
+Lina Bergqvist is an associate at Vinge who specialises in the field of dispute resolution.
+She has an LL.M. from the University of Lund (2002) and joined the firm nine years ago after service as a law clerk in a district court.
+She acts as counsel in several litigation, national and international arbitration proceedings and is one of the key members of Vinge's litigation team.
+She regularly publishes papers on dispute resolution issues in English and Swedish.